OutSystems/docs-product/src/setup-maintain/setup/system-requirements.md

 ## Cache invalidation service

+RabbitMQ Server and Erlang versions numbers follow the format: Major.Minor.Patch.
+OutSystems Platform Server versions require minimum Patch versions of RabbitMQ Server and Erlang.

+You can upgrade to the latest Patch of RabbitMQ Server, and the latest Minor of Erlang provided that:

+* The Patch RabbitMQ Server is higher than the one listed for the Platform Server version.
+For example, you can upgrade to RabbitMQ Server 3.10.25 for environments using Platform Server 11.19.0.
+* The Minor version of Erlang is higher than the one listed for the Platform Server version.
+For example, you can upgrade Erlang version to 25.2 for environments using Platform Server 11.19.0.
+* You keep the combination with the Erlang compliant with the [official documentation](https://www.rabbitmq.com/which-erlang.html).
+For example, when upgrading for RabbitMQ Server 3.10.25 you can upgrade Erlang to 25.2

-The cache invalidation service requires the following minimum version of RabbitMQ Server:
+The following are the minimum Patch versions of RabbitMQ Server and Erlang per Platform Server version:

-* RabbitMQ Server 3.10.14 with Erlang version 25.1.2, since Platform Server 11.19.0
+* For Platform Server 11.19.0 and higher: RabbitMQ Server 3.10.14 and Erlang version 25.1.2
-* RabbitMQ Server 3.9.11 with Erlang version 24.2, from Platform Server 11.15.0 to 11.18.1
+* From Platform Server 11.15.0 to 11.18.1: RabbitMQ Server 3.9.11 and Erlang version 24.2
-* RabbitMQ Server 3.8.21 with Erlang version 23.2, from Platform Server 11.13.2 to 11.14.1
+* From Platform Server 11.13.2 to 11.14.1: RabbitMQ Server 3.8.21 and Erlang version 23.2
-* RabbitMQ Server 3.8.3 with Erlang version 22.3, from Platform Server 11.9.0 to 11.13.1
+* From Platform Server 11.9.0 to 11.13.1: RabbitMQ Server 3.8.3 and Erlang version 22.3
-* RabbitMQ Server 3.7.7 with Erlang version 20.3, for earlier versions of Platform Server
+* For Platform Server 11.8.2 and lower: RabbitMQ Server 3.7.7 and Erlang version 20.3

-These versions can be upgraded to the latest Patch of RabbitMQ Server and the latest Minor of Erlang, ensuring the combination complies with the [official documentation](https://www.rabbitmq.com/which-erlang.html).

-During Platform Server installation, OutSystems provides you with a script that simplifies the local installation of these two components (RabbitMQ Server and Erlang).
-Alternatively, you can use an existing RabbitMQ Server and Erlang installation, if it fulfills the same version requirements.
+During Platform Server installation, OutSystems provides a script that simplifies the local installation of these two components (RabbitMQ Server and Erlang).
+Alternatively, you can use an existing RabbitMQ Server and Erlang installation if it fulfills the same version requirements.

 ## Amazon EC2 considerations